 The students you have nominated and elected as your representatives on the course provide feedback at termly Course Committee Meetings.
 Any actions for quality management or enhancement are then summarised and fed back into course development.
-Feedback is also gathered on a modular level through Evasys surveys and at a course level through annual course surveys (internally for first and second years and through the National Student Survey at final year).
+Feedback is also gathered on a modular level through Evasys surveys and at a course level through an annual course survey (an internal survey which marries the National Student Survey).